alexpulver/useful-stuff/README.md

 > Drawing architecture diagrams makes unclear things clear and clear things obvious

+> AWS CDK allows you to code the application's architecture and logic side by side in the same language

 ### Remove all packages installed by pip
 ```bash
 pip uninstall -y -r <(pip freeze)